Perfectionism Treatment, Tennessee

 -

-By building these skills, you’ll learn to interact with yourself with compassion.
-You’ll recognize that your worth isn’t tied to your achievements or perfection.
-Instead, you’ll embrace yourself as you are, while setting goals that reflect your true values—not the expectations of others.
-This shift allows you to focus on the journey, not just the destination.
+Perfectionism Treatment, TN helps you build these skills.
+You will learn how to interact with yourself with compassion.
+You’ll recognize that your value and worth isn’t connected to perfection-how much you do, how well you do it, or how much you give.
+Instead, you’ll embrace yourself exactly as you are, while setting goals that reflect your true values–rather than the expectations of others.
+This shift allow you to be enjoy the journey, not just the destination.

 From: